debanshughosh009/debanshughosh009/README.md

 ### Student | BITS Pilani, Hyderabad, India

-Debanshu is a passionate Electrical and Electronics Engineering student with hands-on experience in developing machine learning models and web applications.
-He has a strong foundation in data structures, algorithms, and database systems, complemented by practical experience in deploying real-time applications.
+A passionate Electrical and Electronics Engineering student with hands-on experience in developing machine learning models and web applications.
+I have a strong foundation in data structures & algorithms and database systems, complemented by practical experience in deploying real-time applications.

 </div>